 The iPhone’s amazing camera, along with the plethora of photography apps available in the App Store to complement it, has enticed a lot of users to become quite serious photographers.
 Gone are the days when photos were taken on just important and memorable events.
 Now, everyone snaps pictures of just about everything.
 However, not many people think of their iPhone photography as anything more than a pleasant hobby.
-Foap is an iOS app that intends to change all that.
+Foap is an iOS app (update: now available for Android as well) that intends to change all that.
 Thanks to Foap, you will be able to show off your photos to the world, and if someone really likes your work, you might end up making a few bucks by selling the pics!

 As can be expected from the nature of this app, you will have to sign up for a new Foap account before being able to use it.
 Creating a new account is easy, and you have to do nothing more than providing your email ID, in addition to choosing a new username and password.
 It is also possible to associate a photo with your profile.
 Once all that has been done, you will be taken to your Foap homepage.
 From this section of the app, you can find some users who share common interests with you, or if you are just in the mood to browse through some beautiful pictures, hit the Rate some photos menu.
 A random set of photos will be displayed, and you can rate them out of 5.
 The app has a pretty nice Foap mission menu that is designed to keep the app’s environment challenging.
 The Foap staff keeps coming up with new challenges, and anyone can submit photos related to each topic.